quantamarkets/redirects/README.md

 - a query string `?hello=world`
 - a fragment `#important-text-block`

-**Note: If URI preservation is disabled you may specify your own URI in the redir directive**
+**Note: If URI preservation is disabled you may specify your own query and or fragment in the redir directive**

 Relevant Caddy documentation: